magickaiyang/purdue-healthy-dining/README.md

 **An light-weight and smarter alternative to the official *Purdue Mobile Menus* app ,allowing Purdue students to eat healthier in the dining courts.**

 - Counts calories, carbohydrates, fat and dietary fibers based on user-selected items on the menu.
-- Recommends which foods to eat based on nutrition needs of each individaul.
+- Recommends which foods to eat based on nutrition needs of each individual.
 - Easy-to-understand pie charts showing nutrition info of meals.

 ---